clamsproject/apps/docs/about.md

 ## What apps can be submitted?

 The App Directory accepts submissions of CLAMS apps.
-The submitted apps don't have to be free and/or open-source (although the CLAMS team prefers them to be, and encourages open-source software development), but they must follow the CLAMS app interface specification.
+All submitted apps must follow the CLAMS app interface specification.
 In a nutshell, at the minimum,

-1. The app should be released as a pre-built container image, at a public container registry (e.g., Docker Hub, GitHub Container Registry, etc.)
+1. The app should be released as a pre-built container image, at a public container registry (e.g., Docker Hub, GitHub Container Registry, etc.).
 2. The app should expose an HTTP API that follows [the CLAMS app interface specification](https://clamsproject.github.io/clams-python).
-3. The app developer should provide correct and up-to-date app metadata to be published on the CLAMS App Directory.
+3. The app developer should provide correct and up-to-date app metadata - the app metadata will be the front page for your app.
 4. The app developer should maintain an issue tracking system on their own.
 The CLAMS App Directory does not provide issue tracking for the individual apps.

 ## How to submit an app?